DRAGON'S LAIR / SPACE ACE OPERATOR CONVENIENCE PANEL (Volume Controls) PINOUT

 Good question.
 The problem stems from a reversal of two pins going to one of the volume control potentiometers.

-Because of this mistake, we are varying the strength of the input signal by shorting it to ground.
+Because of this mistake, the potentiometer varies the strength of the input signal by shorting it to ground.

 Yes, this certainly lowers the volume, but if you turn the volume all the way down, you have tied an active signal directly to ground with no resistance.